 The Argentina Abortion Vote Just Inched The Country Toward Reproductive Freedom

-Argentina might be poised to decriminalize abortion for the first time in 97 years.
-The government's Chamber of Deputies narrowly voted in favor of a legalization bill on Thursday, and though its success in the Senate is far from guaranteed, the passage of Argentina's abortion rights bill in the lower house is still a huge step for the Argentine women's rights movement.
+Argentina may be poised to decriminalize abortion for the first time in 97 years.
+The government's Chamber of Deputies narrowly voted in favor of a legalization bill on Thursday, and though its success in the Senate is far from guaranteed, the passage of Argentina's abortion rights bill in the lower house marks a huge step forward for the country's women's rights movement.

 The bill barely passed the chamber.
 The 129-person Chamber of Deputies debated it for over 22 hours — the Buenos Aires Times reported that the politicians exhibited "visible exhaustion" afterward — and it seemed destined to fail until two lawmakers changed their mind at the last minute and added their support.
 Ultimately 129 members voted in favor of the measure, 124 against, and one chose to abstain.

-Next, it must pass the Senate and get at least tacit approval from President Mauricio Macri, who's said that he disapproves but won't veto it; bills become law within 10 days in Argentina if the president doesn't stop them.
+Next, it must pass the Senate and get at least tacit approval from President Mauricio Macri, who has said that he disapproves but won't veto it; bills become law within 10 days in Argentina unless the president stops them.
 According to the Buenos Aires Times, the Catholic Church is also resisting the measure.
 Argentina is a heavily Catholic country (Pope Francis is from Buenos Aires), but abortion has gained more support there in recent years.
 Some Argentinian polls this spring suggested that between 57 and 66 percent of the country wants abortion to be legalized.

-Running parallel to the increased acceptance of abortion is a trend of faith becoming less important to Argentinians in recent years.
-In 2013, Foreign Policy noted the "church's slow decline" and even suggested that one cause might be that the church has "alienated itself from women parishioners with its inflexible stance on reproduction."
+A parallel trend to the increasing acceptance of abortion in recent years is the declining importance of faith to Argentinians.
+In 2013, Foreign Policy noted the "church's slow decline" and even partially blamed the fact that the church has "alienated itself from women parishioners with its inflexible stance on reproduction."